kennywall/import-test/_posts/2010-07-24-regional-cloud-storage-centers.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/cloud-computing/datacenter2.png
 ---
-{% include JB/setup %}<p>This is a second post in a series about where cloud computing is headed.
+{% include JB/setup %}This is a second post in a series about where cloud computing is headed.
 In addition to regional cloud computing centers, the need for  raw cloud storage is growing.
 A handful of providers are leading the charge in cloud  compute Infrastructure as a Service (IaaS):

 Amazon Web Services
 Rackspace  Cloud